-ANCHORAGE (KTUU) - Joseph Lurtsema, an Anchorage business owner and only recently a member of the Anchorage Chamber of Commerce, recently attended the organization's Kentucky Derby-themed Chamber Train.
+ANCHORAGE (KTUU) - Joseph Lurtsema, an Anchorage business owner and only recently a member of the Anchorage Chamber of Commerce, attended the organization's Kentucky Derby-themed Chamber Train, a popular eventmeant to be a fun networking opportunity for those who attend.

 "It's just disappointing that this event makes me question my involvement with them in the future," Lurtsema said.
 "First three hours [were] great; networking, enjoyed everybody's company, made some great connections.